PRSengl350/PRS-ENGL-350/_posts/2022-9-16-ORBIS-Review.md

 #### **Data**

 The historical texts and studies used to create _ORBIS_ are located under the “Building” tab on the startup screen and are organized by type of travel- sea, road, or river.
 Each category is then further divided into routes used, time, and expense.
-Data citations are provided in the text or are hyperlinked in footnotes, which clarify the claims made or direct the user to certain studies to see more.
+Data citations are provided in the text or are hyperlinked in footnotes that clarify the claims made or direct the user to certain studies to see more.
 A list of all references used to create _ORBIS_ is found in alphabetical order at the bottom of the page.

 ![A list of references used in ORBIS, arranged in alphabetical order.
 None of these names are hyperlinked.](https://PRSengl350.github.io/PRS-ENGL-350/images/ORBIS_Data_References.png)